The Challenge: PAM Deployment & Implementation

-Once an adversary gets the right admin credentials to access an organization’s customer database, secret research repository, or other crown jewels it’s game over.
+Once an adversary gets the right admin credentials to access an organization’s customer database, secret research repository, or other crown jewels… it’s game over.
 Fortunately, privileged account management (PAM) systems can prevent lateral movement towards the target by protecting admin credentials and access.
 But first, all the ops or devops teams have to be convinced to use the PAM system.
-Also the solution must be properly deployed not just for sensitive on-premise servers but also to provide coverage for dynamic cloud infrastructures and SaaS applications.
-Many clients find deploying critical PAM controls in the cloud challenging, and getting admin buy-in for any environment even more so.
+Also, the solution must be properly deployed not just for sensitive on-premise servers but also to provide coverage for dynamic cloud infrastructures and SaaS applications.
+Many clients find it challenging to deploy critical PAM controls in the cloud, and getting admin buy-in for any environment even more so.

 We can help organizations drive successful projects through PAM Architecture and Implementation Planning engagements for new PAM deployments, or for in-flight projects.
 This offering:

 - Rapidly reviews business drivers, regulatory requirements, IT operations support model, identity infrastructure, and critical systems or applications in scope for PAM.

 - Identifies privileged users, use cases, and requirements for PAM.